IBM/generate-insights-from-multiple-data-sources/Wiki.md

 6. Add the Db2 Warehouse connection
 7. Update the notebook with credentials and Db2 Warehouse table name
 8. Run the notebook
+9. Visualize and Derive Insights using Embedded Dashboard Analytics

 # Components and services